asce-web/bridge-designer/src/app/ISSUES.md

 - Design conditions in setup wizard incorrectly loaded from root bridge.
 - Printing test results.
 - Some graphics (help for sure) still say 2016.
+- Failed members should be colored in drafting view after test.